If owning a home is the American dream, then owning your home “free and clear” of mortgage debt is the ultimate dreame-come-true.

 A number of elements influence the percentage of free-and-clear homeowners in a given area, including median home values.

-Zillow found that areas with lower home values generally have higher outright homeownership rates, as smaller loan amounts are easier to pay back more quickly.
+Zillow found that areas with lower home values generally have higher outright homeownership rates, as smaller loans for homeowners are easier to pay back more quickly.
 Once the loans have been paid off, the occupants now own the property.

 Demographic factors including the age and credit rating of primary borrowers also affect free-and-clear homeownership rates.